ramparvathaneni1/selenium-clicking-lab/README.md

 Here's what we're testing for:

 - Describe the initial state
-  - it should have an header with an id say: "Three Button Game"
+  - it should have a header with an id say: "Three Button Game"
   - it should have the bottom message say: "Click those buttons!"
   - it should have each button say click me
 - Describe button clicking interactions